Louisville vs. Washington Women's Basketball Predictions & Picks - December 20

 Washington Schedule Analysis

-- The Huskies picked up their signature win of the season on December 10, when they claimed a 60-55 victory over the Washington State Cougars, who rank inside the top 50 (No. 17), according to our computer rankings.
+- On December 10, the Huskies captured their best win of the season, a 60-55 victory over the Washington State Cougars, who are a top 50 team (No. 17), according to our computer rankings.

-- The Huskies have one win over Quadrant 1 teams, tied for the 19th-most in Division 1.
+- The Huskies have one win over Quadrant 1 teams, tied for the 19th-most in the country.

+- The Cardinals have tied for the 21st-most Quadrant 3 wins in the nation according to the RPI (three).

 - Washington has tied for the 28th-most Quadrant 4 wins in the nation (five).